kercheval/GradleCMPlugin/README.md

 development and build/deploy.
 The default development mainline is assumed to be the 'master' branch and the release branch is assumed to be the branch named 'release'.
-These can be changed in the variables defined for the `buildreleaseinit` target.
+These can be changed in the variables defined for the `buildreleaseinit` task.

 There are three tasks defined in this plugin: